-Bed Bug control was perfected in the 1940’s.
-When Chlorinated hydrocarbon insecticides and Dichlorodiphenyltrichloroethane (DDT) became available to pest management professionals the Bed Bug was wiped from North America.
-People born after 1945 are unfamiliar with the insect.
-Since the mid 1990’s, the common bed bug has reappeared and resurged as an important urban pest in the United States, Europe, Australia, New Zealand, and many other regions.
+Bed bug control was perfected in the 1940s.
+When successful insecticides became available to pest management professionals, the bed bug was wiped from North America.
+People born after 1945 were unfamiliar with the insect.
+Since the mid 1990s, the common bed bug has reappeared and resurged as a pervasive urban pest in the United States, Europe, Australia, New Zealand, and many other regions.

 Bed bugs are now commonly found in schools, hotels, motels, apartments, and condos.
 Many institutions have bed bugs, as well, including nursing homes, hospitals, clinics, drug rehabs, dormitories, shelter housing, prison, and detention facilities.
 The transportation sector is also affected including, trains, planes, buses, airport terminals, subway, moving vans, and delivery trucks.

 If you suspect that you have bed bugs in West Palm Beach, don’t wait to call a professional.
 Bed bugs breed rapidly and can be very difficult to combat.
 O’Hara Pest Control’s proprietary bed bug treatment not only kills bed bugs but guarantees that they stay gone.